SamKirby22/crypto-castle-rules/rules.md

 ## 1.7 Legal

-The DAO is an open-source DAO and not a legal entity and as such doesn’t own any assets, including any rights to any output, nor does the DAO apply any restrictions on contributor's usage of their own Task output, apart from the requirement that all output must be licenses as open-sourc under a license such as MIT or Apache.
+The DAO is an open-source DAO and not a legal entity and as such doesn’t own any assets, including any rights to any output, nor does the DAO apply any restrictions on contributor's usage of their own Task output, apart from the requirement that all output must be licensed as open-source under a license such as MIT or Apache.

 The only funding the DAO receives is in the form of JMES tokens issued directly from the JMES blockchain, which it redistributes to users who provide verifiable open-source output for predefined tasks approved by Admins, who agree to operate in accordance with the Rules defined in this document.